 It probably helps that it sits alongside one of the most popular lakes in the Twin Cities, Lake Minnetonka.

-Most people from the cities, think of Uptown when they think of cool lake destinations.
-But for me, I would much rather spend time away from the one-way streets and endless loops, and spend time in Excelsior.
+Most people from the Cities think of a lake destination, they think of Uptown.
+But for me, I would much rather spend time away from the one-way streets, and spend time in Excelsior.

-I get my lake fix, good eats, and the sunshine that I’m craving.
+I satisfy my need for the lake, delicious food, and the sunshine.
 Plus I get to avoid downtown.

 Excelsior, Minnesota is a small lakeside town located on the western shores of Lake Minnetonka.
 It has a rich history dating back to the mid-19th century, when it was founded as a summer resort community.